matthieuo/dl-classification/README.md

     * Implementation of the DL model

-*The code is still specific to a particular usecase*
+*The code is currently specific to a particular usecase*